Skip to Content Skip to Navigation

 Weather The islands experience two main seasons

-During the trade wind season, consistent east to south-east winds blow across the islands from around May to September.
+During the trade wind season, consistent east to south-east winds blow across the islands from around May to October.

-During the doldrums season, from November to May, you can expect more variable winds.
+During the doldrums season, from November to April, you can expect more variable winds.

 Most days on the Cocos Keeling Islands are sunny and warm.
 Evenings rarely drop below 24°C and the water temperature hovers around 26°C.